tejas-2232/aws-landing-zone-arch/README.md

 * `"Action": "*"` means it applies to all AWS actions
 * `"Resource": "*" ` means it applies to all AWS resources
 * The condition block specifically targets root users by matching their ARN pattern ( `arn:aws:iam::*:root`)

+__Impact:__
+* This policy will prevent any root user from performing actions in any account where this policy is attached
+* It forces the use of IAM users and roles instead, which can be properly managed and monitored
+* It helps enforce the princile of least privilege

+__Best Practice:__
+* This policy is typically attached at the root level of your AWS Organizations
+* It's one of the first security controls you should implement in a multi-account AWS environment
+* It's a part of AWS's security best practices for enterprise environments

 __Example:__